Real-Dev-Squad/docs/docs/New User Guide/README.md

 5. **Copy Dashboard URL and Tag for Approval:**

    - Copy the dashboard URL.
-   - Tag Ankush, Tejas, or Prakash, requesting approval using channels `new-tasks` or `i-am-idle` on discord.
+   - Tag Ankush requesting approval using channels `new-tasks` or `i-am-idle` on discord.

    - And ask them to approve.

      ![image](https://github.com/tejaskh3/uXHUB/assets/98630752/029a562c-fe8d-48ec-a16a-1991e69d7e23)

 By following these steps, you are all set to work on your assigned task.
-If you have questions, feel free to ask in the server's respective channel.
+If you have questions, feel free to ask in the server's respective channel.Also, if you have some specific technical doubt please ping either of Tejas and Prakash.If the doubt is regarding business logic please ping Ankush for that.

 Happy contributing!